An AI Salvador Dalí will answer any question when called on his famous 'lobster phone'

 He was also known for answering questions in cryptic ways.
 In 1966, when an interviewer with the CBC asked the artist if he thought he was crazy, Dalí's response was: "Dalí is almost crazy.
 But the only difference between crazy people and Dalí is Dalí is not crazy."

-Now, visitors to the Dalí Museum in St. Petersburg, Fla., have the opportunity to ask any question they like of the famed surrealist artist who died in 1989.
+Now, visitors to the Dalí Museum in St. Petersburg have the opportunity to ask any question they like of the famed surrealist artist who died in 1989.

 Ask Dalí, a new installation based on a copy of Dalí's iconic Lobster Telephone sculpture, allows visitors to pick up the crustacean-shaped receiver, ask a question, and hear Dalí's response.
 The artist's voice, speaking in heavily-accented English, is made possible through generative artificial intelligence.